prog-1/computational-complexity/exercises/README.md

 ### Points

 - 100% for time complexity `O(N)`, space complexity `O(1)` (no allocations)
-- Any other implementation extra 50%.
+- Any other implementation 50%.

 ### Prototype